-Excess Withdrawals do not include RMD payments, or deductions we make for Contract fees, expenses, or investment advisory fees you authorize your Financial Professional's firm to receive from the Contract.
-Excess Withdrawals are subject to a MVA.
+Excess Withdrawals include any applicable withdrawal charge, but do not include RMD payments, or amounts we deduct for other Contract fees and expenses.
 Any partial Excess Withdrawal must be for at least \$100, and, after the partial Excess Withdrawal, the Contract Value must be at least \$2,000.
 If the Contract Value is less than \$2,000, you cannot request a partial Excess Withdrawal, but you can take a full Excess Withdrawal.
 If a partial Excess Withdrawal reduces the Contract Value to less than \$2,000, we require you to take a full Excess Withdrawal.
 A full Excess Withdrawal will cause Income Payments to stop and the Contract and all of its benefits to end.
 We will not provide a warning before you take an Excess Withdrawal, and there will be no opportunity to undo an Excess Withdrawal.